Cippo95/nvidia-fan-control/README.md

 - Some using the nvidia-settings commands causing in game stuttering at regular intervals.
 - Some being very complex:
   - Many lines of code doing... to be honest I don't know what.
-  - GreenWithEnvy (nice software) but too heavy to just adjust fan speed.
+  - GreenWithEnvy is nice but heavy to just adjust fan speed: 145 megabytes reported by xfce4-taskmanager, my bash script occupies 3.5 megabytes.